E. coli enteritis

 You can make your own rehydration mixture by dissolving ½ teaspoon of salt, ½ teaspoon of baking soda and 4 tablespoons of sugar in 4 ¼ cups (1 liter) of water.

-If you take diuretics (water pills), talk to your health care provider.
+If you take diuretics (water pills), talk to your provider.
 You may need to stop taking the diuretic while you have diarrhea.
-Never stop or change medicines without first talking to your health care provider.
+Never stop or change medicines without first talking to your provider.
 You can buy medicines at the drugstore that can help stop or slow diarrhea.
-Do not use these medicines without talking to your health care provider if you have bloody diarrhea or a fever.
+Do not use these medicines without talking to your provider if you have bloody diarrhea or a fever.
 Do not give these medicines to children.

 Most people will get better in a few days, without treatment.
 Some uncommon types of E. coli can cause severe anemia or kidney failure.